WSlag/AI-Lead-Qualifier-Meeting-scheduler/docs/PORTFOLIO_DEMO.md

 ## Why DeepSeek?

 The task was to demonstrate an LLM-powered automation; DeepSeek was chosen for its clean OpenAI-compatible API, cheap JSON-mode structure output, and easy n8n integration (HTTP Request node).
-The docs and code consistently say **DeepSeek** — there is no Gemini reference anywhere.